 Look back at the estimates you have won in the past and use this data to inform your business choices and understand what you are good at and which clients are profitable.

-Consider these questions: • Which jobs did you win?
+Consider these questions:

 - Who were they with?

 - Who never awards you the work?

 - How accurate were your estimates?

 - Did you make the profit you expected to?

 - Are you more successful in certain industries?